nada-adel-mohamady/Image-Processing/README.md

-using python and image processing only , we detecti face and landmarks and hand gestures
+using python and image processing only , we detect face, landmarks and hand gestures